IMMIGRANT JUSTICE CORPS – JUSTICE FELLOWSHIP APPLICATION PORTAL

-Thank you for your interest in joining Immigrant Justice Corps’ 2017 Justice Fellow Class!
-Please read the following information before you submit your Justice Fellow application.
+Thank you for your interest in joining Immigrant Justice Corps’ 2020 Justice Fellow Class.

 For Frequently Asked Questions about the Fellowship and the host organizations, please read our FAQs.

-- Applicants may be 3Ls, graduating law school by Spring of 2017
+- Applicants may be 3Ls, graduating law school by the Spring of 2020

-- Applicants may be 2015 law school graduates, if they will be completing another Fellowship or clerkship by August of 2017.
+- Applicants may be 2018 law school graduates, if they will be completing another fellowship or clerkship by August of 2020.

 - Résumé (no more than two pages)